catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 Whitelisting and access
 =========================

-All compute instances on the Catalyst Cloud have whitelisted IP addresses by default.
+All compute instances on the Sky TV have whitelisted IP addresses by default.
 Because compute instances are whitelisted, you can use them as a "jumpbox" by creating an instance using the :ref:`cloud dashboard
 <cloud-dashboard>`, SSH-ing into the instance, and :ref:`installing